Retaining customers is tough right now

 You will require well engineered processes that effectively and efficiently achieve and maintain adoption, as defined above, to sustainably reduce churn consistently and efficiently across your customer cohorts.
 This approach is the opposite of custom or even reactive approaches that are prone to high costs, overruns and failures.

-- Features/functions in your product that need to be used by different user roles and how often
+- Features/functions of your product that need to be used by different user roles

 - Onboarding/enablement/service tasks your teams need to complete